 Note: The Aurora 8B/10B core uses CPLL and does not use QPLL (that is, GTXE2\COMMON/GTHE2\COMMON).
-QPLL is brought out and instantiated in shared logic for uniformity with other Xilinx serial connectivity cores.
+QPLL is brought out for Zynq®-7000 and 7 series devices and instantiated in shared logic for uniformity with other Xilinx serial connectivity cores.